-We can do this by adjusting the texture itself and set all pixels outside of the circle to transparent.
+We can do this by adjusting the texture itself and setting all the pixels outside of the circle to be transparent.
 This needs a change to the texture.
 By utilizing a transformed pixel shader, you could make the cutout for any image.

 We can keep the same vertex shaders as the previous example.
 The pixel shaders have to be updated through:

 float4 main(float4 position: SV_POSITION,

 // texCoord ranges from 0.0 to 1.0